Best Free Quizlet Alternative in 2026

 | Basic flashcards | Yes | Yes | Yes | Yes |

-| Spaced repetition algorithm | None | Basic (Leitner-like) | SM-2 or FSRS | FSRS |
+| Spaced repetition algorithm | FSRS | None | Basic (Leitner-like) | SM-2 or FSRS |

-| Learn/study mode | No | Yes | Yes | Yes |
+| Learn/study mode | Yes | No | Yes | Yes |

-| Quiz modes available | 1 (flip cards) | 6 modes | Via add-ons | 7 modes built-in |
+| Quiz modes available | 7 modes built-in | 1 (flip cards) | 6 modes | Via add-ons |

-| Offline access | No | Yes | Yes | Yes (PWA) |
+| Offline access | Yes (PWA) | No | Yes | Yes |

-| AI word extraction | No | Limited | No | Yes |
+| AI word extraction | Yes | No | Limited | No |

-| Import from Anki (.apkg) | No | No | N/A | Yes |
+| Import from Anki (.apkg) | Yes | No | No | N/A |

 | Import from CSV/text | Yes | Yes | Yes | Yes |

-| Custom deck creation | Yes (limited) | Yes | Yes | Yes (unlimited) |
+| Custom deck creation | Yes (unlimited) | Yes (limited) | Yes | Yes |

-| Progress analytics | Basic | Advanced | Basic (or add-ons) | Advanced |
+| Progress analytics | Advanced | Basic | Advanced | Basic (or add-ons) |

-| Pre-made quality decks | Community (variable quality) | Community | Community | 200+ curated official |
+| Pre-made quality decks | 200+ curated official | Community (variable) | Community | Community |

-| Example sentences on cards | Depends on creator | Depends on creator | Depends on creator | All official decks |
+| Example sentences on cards | Every card | Depends on creator | Depends on creator | Depends on creator |

-| Grammar notes | No | No | Depends on creator | All official decks |
+| Grammar notes per card | Every card - conjugations, gender, usage tips | No | No | Depends on creator |

-| Mobile experience | Native app (with ads) | Native app | Native app (iOS $25) | PWA (free, no ads) |
+| Mobile experience | PWA (free, no ads) | Native app (with ads) | Native app | Native app (iOS $25) |

-| Open source algorithm | No | No | Yes | Yes (FSRS) |
+| Open source algorithm | Yes (FSRS) | No | No | Yes |

-| Price | $0 | $35.99/yr | $0 (iOS: $25 one-time) | $0 |
+| Price | $0 | $0 | $35.99/yr | $0 (iOS: $25) |

 Where each platform genuinely wins

-I want to be honest about trade-offs:
+We want to be honest about trade-offs:

 Quizlet is still best if you need: